DigiScore/joyinst/README.md

    scoop install extras/fluidsynth
    ```

-4. Install Fluidsynth installer (will need to open PowerShell as administrator)
+5. Install Fluidsynth installer
    1. Go to the FluidSynth releases page https://github.com/FluidSynth/fluidsynth/releases
    2. Download the latest 64-bit release for Windows (e.g. fluidsynth-2.1.0-win64.zip).
-Extract this zip file into some directory, e.g. c:\Users\me\install\fluidsynth.
+   3. Extract this zip file into some directory, e.g. c:\Users\me\install\fluidsynth.
-   3. Move the 'bin' folder from 'fluidsynth' into 'install' folder.
+   4. Move the 'bin' folder from 'fluidsynth' into 'install' folder.
-   4. Add the `C:\Users\me\scoop\apps\fluidsynth\current\bin` subdirectory to your PATH.
+   5. Add the `C:\Users\me\scoop\apps\fluidsynth\current\bin` subdirectory to your PATH.
 To do this, click in the search box on the task bar, run the command 'Edit the system environment variables', click 'Environment Variables…', select Path in the 'User variables' section, click 'Edit…', click New, then enter the path of the bin subdirectory, e.g. `C:\Users\me\scoop\apps\fluidsynth\current\bin` .
 NB It may have automatically done this.

-5. Install Git (64-bit Git for Windows Setup) accepting all the default options: https://github.com/git-for-windows/git/releases/download/v2.44.0.windows.1/Git-2.44.0-64-bit.exe

 –––––––––––––––––––––